 Bowel incontinence, also called fecal incontinence, is a loss of bowel control that results in involuntary fecal elimination.
 Severity can range from an infrequent involuntary passage of small amounts of stool to a total loss of bowel control.
-Some people with bowel incontinence feel the urge to have bowel movements but are not able to wait to reach a bathroom.
-Other people do not feel the sensation of a pending bowel movement and have a complete lack of bowel control.
+Some people with bowel incontinence feel the urge to have bowel movements but are unable to wait to reach a bathroom.
+Other people don’t feel the sensation of a pending bowel movement and have a complete lack of bowel control.
 Bowel incontinence can be an embarrassing condition, but it can improve with treatment.

 Normal bowel control relies on the proper function of the pelvic muscles, the rectum (the lower end of the large intestine), the sphincter muscles (the muscles in the anus), and the nervous system.
 Injury to any of these areas can result in bowel incontinence.
 Common causes of bowel incontinence include: